This opinion article was written by Dr. Maša Popovac, PhD in psychology and cyberbullying expert, University of Buckingham.

 In my own research, I found that 35.3% of bullying victims had experienced both online and offline forms of bullying in the past 12 months.
 And given that research globally has shown links between online and offline aggression and bullying (see for example Kowalski, Giumetti, Schroeder & Lattanner, 2014 and Schneider, O’Donnell, Stueve & Coulter, 2012), current laws and policies should be extended to clearly link to experiences that occur in online environments.

-Technology providers like Apple and Facebook, schools and other relevant stakeholders should also have clear guidelines in place from policy makers relating to their responsibilities and rights linked to ICTs.
+Technology providers like Apple and Facebook, schools and other relevant stakeholders should also have clear guidelines in place from policy makers relating to their responsibilities and rights.

 This will make it clearer what the different responsibilities are for ensuring online safety and outline the roles of different stakeholders.
-At the same, the different stakeholders need to be held accountable and demonstrate the steps they take to ensure the safety of users online.
+At the same time, the different stakeholders need to be held accountable and demonstrate the steps they take to ensure the safety of users online.

 The efforts towards greater accountability should also include specific suggestions from government, and should ideally involve all stakeholders in developing reporting mechanisms and other measures that can be taken when cyberbullying does happen, which will facilitate more standardised engagement with online safety.